 Covid-19 outbreak recorded on ward at Naas General Hospital

-Management taking steps to trace staff who had contact with patients at Co Kildare site
+Management taking steps to trace staff who had contact with patients on affected ward

 A Covid-19 outbreak has been recorded on a ward at Naas General Hospital in Co Kildare, with efforts now under way to trace the extent of the cluster.